shturval-tech/oauth2-client/README.md

 # OAuth2 client for Node and browsers

-This package contains an OAuth2 client.
-It aims to be a fully-featured OAuth2 utility library, for Node.js, Browsers and written in Typescript.
+This is fork from ``@badgateway/oauth2-client``

-This OAuth2 client is only **3.6KB** gzipped, it has **0** dependencies and relies on modern APIs like `fetch()` and [Web Crypto][4] which are built-in since Node 18 (but it works with Polyfills on Node 14 and 16).
+This package contains an OAuth2 client with support OpenID

 ## Highlights